-The most relevant greenhouse gas (GHG) emissions resulting from touring are carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O), as opposed to others associated with energy production and particular forms of manufacturing.
+The most relevant greenhouse gas (GHG) emissions resulting from touring are carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O), as opposed to others associated with energy production and manufacturing.
 These gases are emitted as the result of combusting fossil fuels for heating, electricity and travel.
-Carbon dioxide will be the most dominant gas released by the touring activities with CH4 and N2O at much lower levels.
+Carbon dioxide will be the most dominant gas with CH4 and N2O at much lower levels.
 Almost all the GHG emissions conversion factors used to translate energy use to GHG emissions were those provided by the Department of Environment, Food and Rural Affairs and Department of Energy and Climate Change in their 2009 guidelines to companies for GHG emissions reporting.